Updated: July 2022

 With recent unemployment rates reaching historic lows, employers across the country are struggling with one downside of a strong economy: fierce competition for talent.
-To attract and retain qualified workers, companies of all sizes are bolstering their employee benefit offerings.
+To attract and retain qualified workers, companies of all sizes are bolstering their employee benefits offerings.
 A study by the Society for Human Resource Management (SHRM) found that nearly a third of employers improved their employee benefits, including health insurance and time off, in 2017.
 In recent years, the concept of employee time off has been transforming as businesses respond to changing employee needs and expectations.

 As your business strives to gain an edge in the “talent wars” and cultivate a happy/productive workforce, there are 5 evolving trends to be aware of regarding employee time off: